db-ui/elements/showcase/reactwind-showcase/README.md

 </div>
 ```

-As default (mobile) we use a fley layout and for tablet and desktop we use a grid layout.
+As default (mobile) we use a flex layout and for tablet and desktop we use a grid layout.

 We can do this with every shirt size `sm` `md` `lg` and for every class like `className="text-cyan-600 md:text-cyan-700 lg:text-cyan-800"`.